-This light, fluffy bread with chocolate chips takes several hours to make because the dough needs to rise twice.
+(Above: This light, fluffy bread with chocolate chips takes several hours to make because the dough needs to rise twice.)

-This lightly sweetened bread is great with a cup of coffee or a glass of red wine.
+This is great with a cup of coffee or a glass of red wine.
+It’s not too sweet.
 The recipe comes from “The Italian Baker” cookbook, by Carol Field.

 I’ve made this several times before but this time it tasted better than ever.
 The texture was light and more like soft Italian bread.
 In the past, it’s had more of a cake consistency.
 I think the difference was sifting the flour (actually I don’t own a flour sifter and instead push the flour through a fine sieve with a butter knife) and using a food processor (instead of working it all by hand).